ChessUltimate/patch-notes/notes.md

 -Added quality setting and should now run better on mobile devices.

+--Bug Fixes--

+-Issue with Checker pinned Checkmate.

+-Stalemate recorded as a Checkmate.

 Version 4.611 - (Oct 15 2024)

 -Account linking is fixed.